stacy8839/sep10-freedom-project/prep/content.md

 * Helps vets diagnose without surgery

 * Assists in monitoring recovery and surgical progress

 * MRI machines use advanced imaging software, computer systems, magnet technology, and detailed data processing.
 It is the highest level of veterinary equipment.

+* <b><a href="https://cff2.earth.com/uploads/2018/10/16191600/MRI-scans-show-that-dogs-can-understand-some-of-what-we-say.jpg"> Image of Magnetic resonance imaging </a>

 ## Ideas